ansible-collections/vmware.vmware_rest/docs/vmware.vmware_rest.vcenter_vm_hardware_boot_module.rst

                         </ul>
                 </td>
                 <td>
                         <div>Flag indicating whether the firmware boot process should automatically enter setup mode the next time the virtual machine boots.
 Note that this flag will automatically be reset to false once the virtual machine enters setup mode.</div>
-                        <div>If unset, the value is unchanged.</div>
                 </td>
             </tr>
             <tr>